ljbelenky/milehighprecisionwoodworking/README.md

 # Introduction

 Thank you for purchasing the Mile High Precision Woodworking system to create and install bowtie inlays.
-We believe this system is the simplest, fastest, safest and most prcesise way to cut bowtie inlays.
+We believe this system is the simplest, fastest, safest and most prceise way to cut bowtie inlays.

 Please do not hesitate to reach out to us at milehighprecisionwoodworking@gmail.com with any questions or feedback.
 We are always looking for opportunities to improve and have a list of modifications and new product configurations we believe may be of use to some users.